 "Four years after the adoption of the Sustainable Development Goals and 30 years after the adoption of the Convention on the Rights of the Child, despite some progress, violence against children remains hidden and undermines the achievement of the SDGs and the fully implementation of the 2030 Agenda.
-Four years after the adoption of the Sustainable Development Goals and 30 years after the adoption of the Convention on the Rights of the Child we still need to do more, to do better and to do faster to ensure that no child is left behind."
-SRSG Najat Maalla M'jid.
-The Special Representative's office launched the study Keeping the promise: ending violence against children by 2030 that estimates that over 1 billion children around the world - half of the world’s children -endure violence.report estimates that three in every four children under the age of 5 experience aggressive discipline at the hands of caregivers and almost one-third of students have been bullied by their peers at least once in the past month.
+We need to do more, to do it better and to do it faster to ensure that no child is left behind. " SRSG Najat Maalla M'jid said as she launched Keeping the promise: ending violence against children by 2030 during the High -level Political Forum in 2019.

 SRSG celebrates the historic global commitment to end violence against children

-On Friday 25 September 2015, a global sustainable development agenda was unanimously adopted by the Member States of the United Nations.
-The new agenda includes for the first time a specific target (16.2) to end all forms of violence against children, and ending the abuse, neglect and exploitation of children is mainstreamed across several other violence-related targets.
-This is the time to celebrate the adoption of the new development agenda and highlight how the global community can make the vision of target 16.2 a reality for all the world's children.
+On Friday 25 September 2015, a global sustainable development agenda was unanimously adopted by the Member States of the United Nations The 2030 Agenda includes for the first time a specific target (16.2) to end all forms of violence against children, and ending the abuse , neglect and exploitation of children is mainstreamed across several other violence-related targets.

 Progress towards the Sustainable Development Goals Report of the Secretary-General - 2019 Special Edition